 You can also explore the tree root cave, also known as the Tree of Life, a tree whose roots are barely holding on to the hillside as erosion slowly does its work, located on the beach near the campground.
 Check out our Olympic Peninsula Bucket List for more information on the hanging tree at Kalaloch.

-If you wander the other direction towards the Kalaloch Lodge until you reach the creek.
+Wander the other direction towards the Kalaloch Lodge, you can go until you reach the creek.
 If you want to explore even further, check out the Kalaloch creek nature trail, a one mile loop through the old growth forest on the other side of the highway from the campground.

 After your hike, warm up at the lodge grabbing a drink or a meal with an impressive view of the Pacific Ocean.
 Book the the Kalaloch lodge here!